robin-rpr/harvester/README.md

 ### Help

- Documentation and tutorials are available on [webscraper.io]
+ Basic documentation and tutorials are available on [webscraper.io]

  Submit bugs and suggest features on [github-issues]